nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Prerequisite: At least one event in the event list.

    2. Test case: `editEvent 1 n/CS2100 finals d/2021-11-20`<br>
-      Expected: Event name and date are edited, time remains the same.
-Details of new event shown in status message.
+      Expected: The name and date of the event are edited, but time remains the same.
+Details of the new event are shown in the status message.

 ### Marking event as done

 1. Mark an event as done

    1. Prerequisite: At least one event in event list.
-Event must be "Uncompleted".
+The first event must be "Uncompleted".

    2. Test case: `done 1`<br>
-      Expected: First event in event list is marked as done.
-Details of completed event shown in status message.
+      Expected: The first event in the event list is marked as done.
+Details of the completed event are shown in the status message.

 ### Locating events by name